 - Assumable: This means that your loan can be assumed when you sell the home.
 The buyer needs to qualify of course, but this can be a substantial benefit in a rising interest rate environment.
 If your rate is 1% lower than current rates, this would make your home quite attractive for some buyers.

 - Closing Cost Help: The seller can pay up to 6% of your FHA mortgage closing costs.
 We always suggest asking about seller-financing with FHA home loans.

 As noted above, you need a minimum 500 credit score to get a 10% down loan.
 For a 3.5% down loan, you need a 580-credit score.
 Experts advise that you improve your credit score substantially if you have under a 580.
 There are relatively few lenders that will work with people with that low of a score.
 Your options definitely improve when you have a score above 580, or even better, 620.

 Millennial First Time Home-Buyers Are Welcomed with FHA

 Many people think that FHA mortgages are only for bad credit, low income buyers.
 This is not really true.
 FHA mortgage financing does have more flexible credit requirements, but there is no limit on income at all.
 You can get an FHA first-time home buyer mortgage with a $40,000 income or a $400,000 income.

-FHA-mortgage rates today remain affordable and they are actually very popular with first time buyers because of their flexible credit criteria, as well as low down payments.
+The current FHA-mortgage rates remain affordable and they are actually very popular with first time buyers because of their flexible credit criteria, as well as low down payments.
 It’s hard for many first-time buyers to afford a down payment because they do not have equity in a current property.

 Millennial home buyer, Scott Carter-Wilson of Riverside, California said, “My realtor suggested I look at FHA for financing because of the minimal deposit requirements.”
 “The FHA mortgage lender was also forgiving of my past credit issues”, said Carter-Wilson.
 This was great news for this millennial that was tired of renting.